 The key is to understand how to research performance issues, how to fix the most common ones on ecommerce websites and how to measure if the situation is improving.
 And of course to try to squeeze that into an always limited budget.

 The following research is based on hundreds of hours of optimization of real high traffic ecommerce websites with the aim of giving the most effective hints.

 How to measure performance ?

 Core web vitals

-Core web vitals are the metrics to measure and describe performance of the website using real user data from google trackers data.
-Google provide a way to read the data for past 30 days for any website using Page Speed Insights
+Core web vitals are the metrics that measure and describe the performance of a website using real user data from google trackers data.
+Google provides a way to read the data for the past 30 days for any website using Page Speed Insights

-Example from our project Eyerim that passes the Core Web Vitals and performs great even with a number of third-party scripts required by the business like Hotjar Facebook Pixel and are affecting the scoring.
+Here's an example from our project Eyerim that passes the Core Web Vitals and performs great even with a number of third-party scripts required by a business like Hotjar Facebook Pixel and are affecting the scoring.